RCMP witness says fellow Mountie 'looked scared' after fatal 2015 police shooting

 Const.
-Abram Letkeman has pleaded not guilty to manslaughter following 2015 death of Steven Campbell, 39
+Abram Letkeman pleaded not guilty to manslaughter following the death of Steven Campbell, 39

 Letkeman was arrested on March 1, 2017.
 In addition to manslaughter, he was charged with criminal negligence causing death, reckless discharge of a firearm, criminal negligence causing bodily harm and dangerous driving causing bodily harm.

 He's being represented by defence attorney Joshua Weinstein in the trial before Justice Chris Martin.

 All six officers who testified Tuesday told court the Thompson RCMP detachment was short on staff at the time of the shooting.

 On Monday, the first day of the trial, court heard from passengers in the Jeep the group had been out to celebrate Lori Flett's birthday.
 Flett, Campbell's girlfriend and the mother of one of his daughters, told court they'd all been drinking and she'd been using cocaine.